-Central to the refresh is ensuring that The New Zealand Curriculum honours our obligations to Te Tiriti o Waitangi, is inclusive, clear about the learning that matters, and easy to use from year 1 to year 13
+Central to the refresh is ensuring that The New Zealand Curriculum gives effect to Te Tiriti o Waitangi, is inclusive, clear about the learning that matters, and easy to use from year 1 to year 13.

 Gifted by our Curriculum Voices Group, this Shared Kaupapa sets out why we’re refreshing The New Zealand Curriculum, and lays down a vision that puts ākonga – their languages, cultures, identities, and strengths – at the centre of the refreshed curriculum.

 We all want a curriculum that is best for our ākonga – their identities, wellbeing, aspirations and strengths.

 Through Kōrero Mātauranga, - we’ve heard from tens of thousands of New Zealanders such as; ākonga, kaiako, educational experts, and members of the public about their vision for the future of The New Zealand Curriculum.

 The message has been clear.
 Change is needed to ensure The New Zealand Curriculum:

 • gives effect to Te Tiriti o Waitangi